martindisch/dgmark/examples/dgmark-js/README.md

 # dgmark-js demo

-To run this, you have to first compile the WASM module.
+To run this, you have to first compile the Wasm module.

 ```console
 wasm-pack build ../../dgmark-wasm -- --features wee_alloc